casper-astro/mlib_devel/README.md

 # The CASPER Toolflow

+Welcome to the CASPER Toolflow repository, `mlib_devel`!

 ## What is mlib_devel?

-`mlib_devel` is a set of FPGA DSP libraries and programming tools maintained by the [Collaboration for Astronomical Signal Processing and Electronics Research (CASPER)](http://casper.berkeley.edu/>).
-Within the collaboration, it is affectionately referred to as *The Toolflow.*
+The `mlib_devel` repository contains is a set of FPGA DSP libraries and programming tools developed and maintained by the [Collaboration for Astronomical Signal Processing and Electronics Research (CASPER)](http://casper.berkeley.edu/>).
+Within the collaboration, this collection of software is affectionately referred to as *The Toolflow.*

-``mlib_devel`` allows you to generate signal processing designs using MATLAB's graphical programming tool `Simulink`.
+The CASPER toolflow allows you to generate signal processing designs using MATLAB's graphical programming tool `Simulink`.
 These designs can be turned into FPGA bitstreams and loaded onto a variety of supported hardware platforms to perform real-time digital signal processing systems.
 CASPER also provides a Python software library for interacting with running designs: [casperfpga ](https://github.com/casper-astro/casperfpga).

 ## Using mlib_devel